GoogleCloudPlatform/datashare-toolkit/api/README.md

     kubectl get gw,deploy,po,svc -n datashare-apis

+You can also run the `glcoud run services describe` command to see the status:

+    gcloud run services describe cds-api \
+      --cluster $CLUSTER \
+      --cluster-location $ZONE \
+      --namespace datashare-apis \
+      --platform gke

 5. Cloud Run for Anthos exposes services on the external IP address of the [Istio ingress gateway](https://archive.istio.io/v1.4/docs/concepts/traffic-management/#gateways).
 Retrieve the external IP address and store it in an environment variable: